Skip to main content

 Using photos of children

-Pay special attention to images of minors and children, as GDPR requirements for using photos of children are more stringent.
+Pay special attention to images of minors and children, as UK-GDPR requirements for using photos of children are more stringent.

 If you start a new data processing activity that includes images of children, you should prepare a DPIA (Data Protection Impact Assessment).
 The DPIA should show that you have reviewed potential risks attached to the use of photos of minors and are taking steps to protect them.

-Under GDPR, EU citizens can ask you to delete their personal data, including photos, in many cases.
+Under UK-GDPR, British citizens can ask you to delete their personal data, including photos, in many cases.
 For example:

 In all of these cases, you must erase the person’s data and images as soon as possible.
 Respond to the person with confirmation that you have deleted their photos and other personal data within 30 days.